Builder68/OpenEarlyMacsRAMexpansion/README.md

 Somehow, these ICs are correctly refreshed within 8 ms in all their address range, making them compatible with the system refresh circuitry.
 This mode has been used in the expansion board prototype installed on my Macintosh 512K for a significant time without any issues.
 Using the default refresh mode requires fewer signals from the logic board, reducing the number of components needed in the auxiliary board.
 (U1, U2, and U3 can be omitted.)

-To implement the standard refresh mode for the memory expansion board on a Mac 128K, just 6 signals need to be pick-up from the LB and connected to the expansion board (J5) :
+To implement the standard refresh mode for the memory expansion board on a Mac 128K, just 6 signals need to be pickup from the LB and connected to J5 at the expansion board:

 1.	/RAS - Left Leg of R42

-2.	/A19  - Pin #3 TSG  (D3)
+2. A19  - Pin #3 TSG  (D3)

-3.	/A20  - Pin #5 LS04 (D4)
+3. A20  - Pin #5 LS04 (D4)

-4.	/A17  - Pin #45 (CPU)
+4. A17  - Pin #45 (CPU)

-5.	/A18 - Pin #46 (CPU)
+5. A18 - Pin #46 (CPU)

-6.	/A21 – Pin #50 (CPU)
+6. A21 – Pin #50 (CPU)

 Another 4 signals are collected directly by the auxiliary board and routed trough J3 to J5, which are from bottom to top on J3: